cortside/chiron/README.md

 How to run:
 * Set HOSTS file entry for chiron.docker.local pointing to the docker host that this is running on (i.e. 127.0.0.1)
 * from PS shell, run ./build.ps1
+* find your docker0 ip address and update docker-compose.yml traefik with that ip
 * use docker compose to start up all services
     * docker-compose.exe up -d
 * open broswer to http://chiron.docker.local:8000/adminui